SGFGOV/medusa-strapi-repo/README.md

 ## Monorepo organisation

-This mono repo houses 4 components.
+This mono repo houses 5 components.
 All are under the packages folder.
 You can read more about the individual components there
 1. [medusa-strapi](packages/medusa-strapi/README.md)            - the strapi implementation
 2. [medusa-plugin-strapi-ts](packages/medusa-plugin-strapi-ts/README.md)  - the medusa plugin for strapi
 3. [strapi-plugin-medusajs](packages/strapi-plugin-medusajs/README.md)   - the strapi plugin to ensure strapi runs as a slave to medusa
 4. [strapi-plugin-sso-medusa](packages/strapi-plugin-sso-medusa/README.md) - the strapi plugin to help you can sign into strapi with medusa credentials
+5. [strapi-plugin-multi-country-select](packages/strapi-plugin-multi-country-select/README.md) - this is a small admin tool to enable multiple countries to be selected.
+This was initially a separate repo, but now has been merged with this to ensure consistent builds.

 ## Version info